philtomson/CellularAutomata/README.md

    That's it.
 The CA will step with these rules until only the open path remains - at that point it's finished.

+## Maze Runner Example:

+   The Starting Maze:
 ![Alt text](./start_maze.png "Starting Maze")

+   After the path is found:
 ![Alt text](./end_maze.png "Ending Maze")